 Pandemic Delivery Service

-There are service requirements within the Terms of Service which apply to all pharmacy contractors (excluding distance selling pharmacies) and an optional Advanced service which contractors can choose to provide.
+There were service requirements within the Terms of Service which applied to all pharmacy contractors (excluding distance selling pharmacies) and an optional Advanced service which contractors could choose to provide.

-Initially, the service requirements applied to clinically extremely vulnerable (CEV) patients self-isolating at home (also referred to as shielded patients), but this cohort of patients is not now covered by the service.
+Initially, the service requirements applied to clinically extremely vulnerable (CEV) patients self-isolating at home (also referred to as shielded patients), but that cohort of patients ceased to be covered by the service.

-From 16th March 2021, people who have been notified of the need to self-isolate by NHS Test and Trace are able to access support for the delivery of their prescriptions from contractors.
+From 16th March 2021, people who had been notified of the need to self-isolate by NHS Test and Trace were able to access support for the delivery of their prescriptions from contractors.

-This page also contains general guidance on delivering all prescriptions during the pandemic and on the use of volunteers.
+This page also contains general guidance that was available to contractors regarding the delivery of all prescriptions during the pandemic and on the use of volunteers.

 Most community pharmacies already offer a prescription delivery service to some or all patients, either as a free of charge or paid for service.